redhead/diploma-thesis/Refactoring_of_Integration_Portal_Now__.md

     POST /folder/abc123/nameChange
     {"name": "New folder name"}

 As you can see, the difference is made by a shift in the URL to target one specific feature of the original resource.
 This way, changing multiple features in one request is not possible.
-The `nameChange` sub-resource expects modification of the name only and thus carries the intent clearly - changes the name.
+The `nameChange` subresource expects modification of the name only and thus carries the intent clearly - changes the name.
 The rest of the modifiable features of each resource was redesigned in a similar way.

 ### Revising the original domain model